-The hardest part of this is that “good” is basically an adjective (although it can be a noun), and “well” is an adverb.
-When people say: “I'm doing good,” they use “good” as an adverb with the verb “doing”.
+The hardest part about this is that “good” is mostly an adjective (although it can be a noun), and “well” is an adverb.
+When people say, “I'm doing good,” they use “good” as an adverb with the verb “doing”.
 Technically, “I'm doing well” is the correct phrase, and “I'm doing good” means that you are doing good deeds like a superhero.
-But if you are not a perfectionist, you should not emphasize this - people will probably understand what you mean!
+But if you are not a perfectionist, you shouldn't emphasize it - people will surely understand what you mean!

 “Badly” or “bad”

-If you “feel bad” about something that causes a feeling of regret or remorse, or “feel bad” due to illness or trouble, you need to use the word “bad” rather than “badly”.
+If you “feel bad” about something that causes feelings of regret or remorse, or “feel bad” because of illness or trouble, you should use the word “bad”, not “badly”.
 The difficulty here is that “badly” is also an adverb.
-But simply because of the different uses of the verb “feel,” the only time “I feel badly” is completely correct to say if it is that you felt something by touching it physically.
-If your hand is numb because you slept on it, you can “feel badly”.
+But simply because of the different uses of the verb “feel”, the only time “I feel badly” is completely correct to say is that you felt something by touching it physically.
+If your hand is numb because you slept on it, you may “feel badly”.
 True, in this case, people, as a rule, will also understand you.

 Apostrophes in words ending in "s"

-How to: “I went to Lucas' for dinner” or “I went to Lucas's for dinner”?
-Oxford Living Dictionaries offer this rule: add an apostrophe and “s”, as in the last example, when you actually pronounce the additional sound “s” while reading the sentence aloud.
-Everything becomes more confused if the word ending in “s” also appears in the plural.
+Which is correct: “I went to Lucas' for dinner” or “I went to Lucas's for dinner”?
+Oxford Living Dictionaries suggest this rule: add an apostrophe and an “s” as in the last example, when you actually say the additional “s” sound while reading the sentence aloud.
+Things get more confusing if the word ending in "s" is also plural.
 In this case, add “-es” and an apostrophe at the end: “The Joneses' car was blocking my driveway”.

 "Could care less"

 “I couldn't care less” means exactly that.
 You care so little that you don't care.
-It is embarrassing for people to think that the phrase “could care less” means the exact opposite!
-According to Grammar Girl, the phrase “I couldn't care less” originated in the UK and reached the United States in the 1950s.
+It's embarrassing that people think that the phrase “could care less” means exactly the opposite!
+According to the Grammar Girl, the phrase “I couldn't care less” originated in the UK and made its way to the US in the 1950s.
 The phrase “I could care less” appeared in the United States about 10 years later.
-Harvard professor Stephen Pinker suggested that people began to say “I could care less” with sarcasm, which actually meant “I couldn't care less,” that is, they really don't care.
+Harvard professor Stephen Pinker suggested that people started to say “I could care less” sarcastically, which actually meant “I couldn't care less,” which means they really don't care.

-You know that you always need to use capital letters in names, but it’s more and more complicated with names and places.
-When you talk about the eastern United States, do you need to use the capital letter E in the word “eastern”?
-Actually, no, because you use this word as an adjective.
-In contrast, in the case of “the East Coast”, you need to capitalize both words, as the word “east” is part of the phrase.
+You know that you always have to use capital letters in names, but it gets more complicated with names and places.
+When talking about the eastern United States, should you use an uppercase E in eastern?
+Actually, no, because you are using this word as an adjective.
+In contrast, in the case of “the East Coast,” you need to capitalize both words, since the word “east” is part of a phrase.

 Abbreviations with random letters

-English is replete with abbreviations that simply do not make sense.
-Why does the abbreviation for “number” spell “O”?
-And where did people get “lbs” in the word “pounds”?
-But in most cases there is a linguistic explanation, usually related to an earlier use or meaning of the word.
-For example, in the case of “Mrs.,” the seemingly random letter “R” appeared due to the original word “mistress”, as the equivalent of the word “master” rather than “missus”.
-Over time, the connotation of the word “mistress” has changed, but the spelling “Mrs.” has remained the same.
+English abounds in acronyms that just don't make sense.
+Why does the abbreviation for “number” have an “O” in the spelling?
+And where did people get the “lbs” in “pounds” at all?
+But in most cases there is a linguistic explanation, usually related to the earlier use or meaning of the word.
+For example, in the case of "Mrs." the seemingly random letter "R" comes from the original word "mistress" as the equivalent of "master" rather than "missus".
+Over time, the connotation of the word "mistress" has changed, but the spelling of "Mrs." remained the same.